-As a rule of thumb, for anyone but the youngest children a phone running iOS 13 or Android 10 (or their successors) is a safe bet: both platforms have excellent parental control features that offer fine-grained control over pretty much everything.
+If you're already confused, don't worry.
+Generally, for anyone but the youngest child, a phone running the latest iOS or Android 10 (or later) is a safe bet.
+Both operating systems have excellent parental control features that mean you can control pretty much everything if need be, while still giving your kids features they can explore safely.

 Best phone for young children